 L & L Jeep Rental

-(Hurricane Status: Open for Business.
+Open for Business.
 Landlines are down.
-Call or text us at (340) 514-5324.)
+Call us at (340) 514-5324, or call/text at (340) 690-4281.
 L & L Jeep Rental welcomes you to St. John.
 We hope you have a pleasant stay here on our beautiful island.
 For your convenience, we recommend renting a vehicle during your visit.
-Our fleet includes automatic, four wheel drive Jeep Wranglers (accommodates 1-4 passengers) and Jeep Liberties (accommodates 1-5 passengers), perfect for navigating our mountainous little island.
+Our fleet includes automatic, four wheel drive Jeep Wranglers (accommodates 1-4 passengers), perfect for navigating our mountainous little island.
 Express check in and check out, an after hours emergency line and relationships with many villa companies and resorts are just some of the reasons L & L Jeep Rental is the right choice!
 Contact us to Book a Jeep!

 Driving on St. John

 - Driving in the Virgin Islands is on the left side of the road.

 - Vehicles are typical American cars with left side steering.

 - U.S. driver’s licenses are valid for up to 90 days.
 Driver’s holding international licenses must purchase a temporary foreign driver’s permit.
 These can be purchased from the Virgin Islands Bureau of Motor Vehicles.
 Since doing this can be difficult for visitor’s they are available from car rental agencies who are allowed to pre-purchase them and have on hand to sell to visitor’s renting vehicles.
 They are usually $25.